TheThingsNetwork/lorawan-stack/api/api.md

 ### <a name="ttn.lorawan.v3.User">Message `User`</a>

-User is the message that defines an user on the network.
+User is the message that defines a user on the network.

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |